Paracas culture: Analysis of Paracas Mummy Bundles

+Paracas textiles

 According to Anne Paul, this shape could have been a conscious choice by the people, with the seed a symbol of rebirth.
 Paul also suggests that the detail and high quality of the textiles found in the mummy bundles show that these fabrics were used for important ceremonial purposes.
 Both native Andean cotton and the hair of camelids like the wild vicuña and domestic llama or alpaca come in many natural colors.
 Yarns were also dyed in a wide range of hues, used together in loom weaving and many other techniques.
 This combination of materials shows trading relationships with other communities at lower and higher elevations.

 The imagery found on these textiles included ceremonial practices.
 Some depicted a fallen figure, or possibly flying.
 Some figures appear to have face paint, and hold a severed head, also called trophy heads.
 Victims' heads were severed and collected during battles or raids.
 Possibly, the head of a person was considered their life force, the place in the body where the spirit was located.
 Not only did these textiles show important symbols of the Paracas cosmology, it is thought that they were worn to establish gender, social standing, authority, and indicate the community in which one resided.

 Different color schemes characterize the textiles of Paracas Cavernas, early Paracas Necropolis and later Nazca-related styles.
 The dyes used came from many regions of the Andes and are an example of reciprocity, as people from different altitudes traded with one another for different goods.
 The color red comes from the cochineal bug found on the prickly pear cactus.
 The cochineal was ground up with mortar and pestle to create a red pigment.
-Yellow dyes could be made from the qolle tree and quico flowers, while orange dyes can be extracted from a type of moss called beard lichen.
+Yellow dyes could be made from the qolle tree and quico flowers, while orange dyes can be extracted from beard lichen (Usnea).
 For the color green the most common plant used is the cg'illca, mixed with a mineral called collpa.
 While blues are created from a tara, the deeper a hue of blue, the more the mineral collpa was added.
 The process of creating dyes could take up to several hours.
 Then it could take another two hours for women to boil and dye the fibers.
 This work was followed by spinning and weaving the fibers.